thousandbrainsproject/tbp.monty/docs/overview/glossary.md

 Dendrites implement pattern recognizers, identifying patterns such as a specific [SDR].
 One neuron is typically associated with multiple dendrites such that it can identify multiple patterns.
 In biology, dendrites of a postsynaptic cell receive information from the axons of other presynaptic cells.
 The axons of these presynaptic cells connect to the dendrites of postsynaptic cells at a junction called a "synapse".
 An SDR can be thought of as a pattern which is represented by a set of synapses that are collocated on a single dendritic segment.

+**See Also:**
+  [Axon],
+  [Dendrite],
+  [Neuron],
-**See Also:** [Axon], [Dendrite], [Neuron], [Pattern recognition], [Synapse]
+  [Pattern recognition],
+  [Synapse]

 # Displacement

 The displacement is defined as the spatial difference between two locations.
 In 3D space, this would be a 3D vector.

+**See Also:**
-**See Also:** [Displacement (geometry)]
+  [Displacement (geometry)]

 # Efference Copy

 An efference copy duplicates a motor command that was output by the policy and sent to the actuators.
 This copy can be used by learning modules to update their states or make predictions.

+**See Also:**
-**See Also:** [Efference copy]
+  [Efference copy]

 # Environment

-Monty's environment is defined as the set of entities with which it can interact (e.g., sense, manipulate).
+The environment is defined as the set of entities with which Monty can interact (e.g., sense, manipulate) and the results (over time) of the interactions.
 Depending on the environments' state and agents' actions and sensors, the environment returns an observation for each sensor.

 # Features

-In Monty, a [feature] is defined as a characteristic that can be sensed at a specific location.
+A feature is a characteristic that can be sensed at a specific location.
 Features may vary depending on the sensory modality (for example, color in vision but not in touch).

+**See Also:**
-**See Also:** [Feature (machine learning)]
+  [Feature (machine learning)]

 # Graph

-A set of nodes that are connected to each other with edges.
+A graph is a set of nodes that are connected to each other with edges.
 Both nodes and edges can have features associated with them.
 For instance, all graphs used in the Monty project have a location associated with each node and a variable list of features.
 An edge can, for example, have a [displacement](#displacement) associated with it.

+**See Also:**
+  [Edge],
+  [Glossary of graph theory],
+  [Graph theory],
+  [Node]

 # Inductive Bias

 Inductive bias is an assumption that is built into an algorithm/model.
 If the assumption holds, this can make the model a lot more efficient than without the inductive bias.
 However, it will cause problems when the assumption does not hold.

+**See Also:**
-**See Also:** [Inductive bias]
+  [Inductive bias]

 # Learning Module